***For post-licensure clinicians seeking supervision toward AAMFT Approved Supervisor designation, see Mentorship.***

 • Reflective capacity rather than reactivity.
 The ability to track patterns in your responses to clients, colleagues, and systems, then use those observations to guide deliberate action.

 • Supervision becomes a practice ground where identity, ethics, and clinical reasoning converge.
-The aim is coherence: alignment between who the clinician is and how they practice.
+The aim is coherence - alignment between who the clinician is and how they practice.

-I structure supervision because early-career clinicians are entering a profession under strain.
-Financial pressure, administrative burden, and emotional exhaustion are common.
-A meaningful minority report considering leaving the field within the first five years.
+I structure supervision because clinicians are entering a profession under strain.
+Financial pressure, administrative burden, emotional exhaustion, and caseload instability are common.
+Supervision that ignores these conditions leaves clinicians vulnerable to improvisation, overextension, and unclear professional judgment.

 What Supervision Looks Like